 The way Moodbox's Daily Pulse is represented in a dashboard is not in terms of any externally consistent scale, but in how far fluctuations have diverged from that specific organisation's norm.
-Equally, Ripple establishes the resting heart-rate of the wearer, and then allows them to select their own personally useful pulse-rates in relation to that.
-The idea of normality is influential here, but it is an emergent one or what Lefebvre characterise as an "internal measure" (Lefebvre, 2013: 87).
+Equally, Ripple establishes the resting heartrate of the wearer, and then allows them to select their own personally useful pulse-rates in relation to that.
+The idea of normality is influential here, but it is an emergent one or what Lefebvre characterised as an 'internal measure' (2013: 87).

 This notion of an 'internal measure' is intriguing and apparently oxymoronic.
 It implies a form of quantitative judgement, but without the possibility of comparison, rendering it utterly unlike a standard measure.
-In that sense, it closer to an aesthetic judgement than to an empirical one.
+In that sense, it is closer to an aesthetic judgement than to an empirical one.
 As in Kant's aesthetics, it judges the particular in its particularity, creating a standard for others in the process, rather than adopting a standard by which to carry out judgement (Kant, 2007).
 It ascends from the particular to the general, while empirical judgement (like a measured evaluation) moves in the opposite direction.
-But unlike an aesthetic judgement, it is expressed numerically, rather as a dancer or conductor might say immediate situation, not in any external standard that is brought to bear.
+But unlike an aesthetic judgement, it is expressed numerically, rather as a dancer or conductor might say "one, two, one, two" in time to a piece of music.
+Such judgement is rooted in the feel of the immediate situation, not in any external standard that is brought to bear.